 Go Splash Float Jacket

 The Float Jacket features built-in pockets with removable floats positioned around the torso.
 As your child gains confidence in the water, you can gradually reduce the buoyancy by removing the floats.
 Always remove one float from a front pocket and the corresponding float from the opposite back pocket to maintain balance.
 After each adjustment, allow your child to practice in the water to ensure they still feel supported and comfortable.
-Continue this process, removing floats in pairs, until your child is swimming independently without assistance.
+Continue this process, removing floats in pairs until your child is swimming independently without assistance.

 Yes, a Float Jacket can help your child learn to swim.
 It provides buoyancy that supports a natural swimming position, allowing your child to focus on developing their swimming skills rather than struggling to stay afloat.
 The gradual removal of floats as they gain confidence allows for a smooth transition to independent swimming.
 Additionally, the design encourages proper arm movement and body positioning, which are essential for effective swimming.